 Collisions in Ontario happen every day, and getting into one yourself is scary.
 It’s also incredibly stressful and frustrating because you’re now without a vehicle with no idea who to talk to, where to go for repairs, or how long it’s going to take to get your car back.
 Not to mention the fact that you need to arrange a way to get to work, pick up the kids, get your groceries, and coordinate extracurricular activities!

 As much as we’d love to give you an exact number of days for your collision repairs, we want to be honest and fair with you: there is no exact formula to figure it out.
 That being said, a good estimate on average situations may give you a hand at planning out your car repair and might help relieve some of that stress that comes with “unknowns” after a car accident.

 How Long Do These Car Repairs Take?

 Minor Collision Repair

 Small scratches and fender benders usually take the least amount of time to complete.
 Depending on the season and severity, it could take just a few days to complete.
-Minor damage means the auto repair shop will be able to get your car fixed quickly because it’s less dependent on vehicle parts, paint, and other factors that tend to delay repairs.
+Minor damage means the auto repair shop will be able to get your car fixed quickly because it’s less dependent on vehicle parts like a side mirror malfunction, paint, and other factors that tend to delay repairs.

 Major Collision Repair